razkaraa/razkaraa/README.md

 - 👋 Hi, I’m Razka
 - 👀 I’m interested in Web Development and Design
 - 🌱 I’m currently learning HTML and CSS
-- 📫 How to reach me you can contact afauri182526@gmail.com
+- 📫 You can contact my email afauri182526@gmail.com

 <!---
 razkaraa/razkaraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.